Safety Stock, Buffer Stock & Anticipation Inventory Defined [+Formulas]

-Being out of stock on an in-demand item is the fastest way to lose customers to your competitors.
-And during the holidays or when specific trends are rising, being the only seller of a hot product can make gaining long-term conversions easy.
+Being out of stock on an in-demand product is the fastest way to lose customers to your competitors.
+And during the holidays or when specific trends are rising, being the only seller of a hot item can make gaining long-term conversions much easier.

-But it's hard to measure how well items are going to sell, and impossible to predict when things won't get shipped on time.
-You need a solution that keeps a supply available at your warehouse, and your customers happy.
+But it's hard to measure how well items are going to sell, and nearly impossible to predict when things won't get shipped on time.
+You need a solution that keeps a supply available at your warehouse (so you can keep your customers happy).

-Safety stock does just that, compensating for any unexpected variability from your customers or suppliers.
-When you need a few extra units to cover incorrect calculations or supplier mistakes, it helps buy time while you order additional stock.
+Safety stock does exactly that, by compensating for unexpected variability from your customers or from your suppliers.
+When you need a few extra units to cover incorrect calculations or supplier mistakes, safety stock buys time while you order additional inventory.

 What is Safety Stock?

 Despite inventory management myths that state the contrary, safety stock is essential for your business.
-Even with the best data analysts in the world, it's impossible to correctly predict customer desires or unexpected mishaps along the supply chain.
+That’s because even the best data analysts in the world can’t accurately predict customer desires or unexpected mishaps along the supply chain.

 When these events inevitably occur, safety stock gives you some emergency padding.
 Without it, you’ll fall behind your competitors the moment something unexpected comes up.